strid-studio/.github/README.md

 ## Who it's for

-Streamers running multi-platform IRL operations as a business.
-People whose current alternative is a full human team — and who want coverage that human teams can't match, without the cost, overhead, or knowledge loss when staff change.
+IRL streamers who's current alternative is a full human team; wanting coverage that human teams can't match, without the cost, overhead, or knowledge loss when staff change.

-Built top-down.
-Maximalist version first, lighter tiers later.
+Streamers at the top of the game who want to strive further.

 ## The name